ShenduoZhang/shenduo.icu/index.md

 # Shenduo Zhang

 I'm a math PhD student at Georgia Institute of Technology, enrolled in 2021 August.
-My research interests is mathematical statistics with an emphasize on high-dimensional problems.
+My research interests are concentrated in mathematical statistics.
+It's my fortune to work with my advisor, Professor [Cheng Mao](https://people.math.gatech.edu/~cmao35/).

 我的中文名字是张申铎.